Builder68/OpenEarlyMacsRAMexpansion/README.md

 ## INSTALLATION

-### Resistor R42
+### Resistor R42 (LB)

-To modify the refresh cycle mode, we need to physically alter the circuit, starting with opening one of the legs of resistor R42.
-This only applies to LBs revisions who acctualy have an R42 resistor and IC U13F populated
+Start the installation by opening one leg of resistor R42.
+This only applies to LB revisions that have an R42 resistor and IC U13F populated.
+Early LB revisions from Macintosh 128K will not have these components.

+## Boards Install

-### •	Option A: Soldering piggyback sockets
+### Option A: Soldering piggyback sockets

 This is the easiest method.
 Solder DIP sockets onto ICs U11F, U11G, U12E, U13E, and U4F.
 Then, the boards connect to these sockets via male pin headers.

 *Attention: This task requires basic soldering skills.
 Ensure that all pins from the DIP sockets are securely soldered and double-check the continuity between the IC leg base and the top of the pin socket.*

-### • Obtion B: Relocating ICs to the expansion boards
+### Obtion B: Relocating ICs to the expansion boards

 Alternatively, you can use extra-long pin header sockets like those used by the Mac’s-a-Million board by Sophisticated Circuits and relocate the mentioned ICs to the expansion and auxiliary boards.